Extraction rules

 output

 Specifies the type of output.
-Must be one of:
+Defaults to "text".

 • "table_array" - extracts rows of an HTML table(s) to array(s), e.g. [["row1_value1", "row1_value2"], ["row2_value1", "row2_value2"]].